 Ask your vendors to report your good payment history to key business credit reporting bureaus.
 That will help boost your score.

-COULD MERCHANT CASH ADVANCE HELP YOU NOW?
+COULD MERCHANT CASH ADVANCES HELP YOU NOW?

 The best way to find out if a cash advance is your best business borrowing option right now is to call us here at United Capital Source.
 We’ll answer any questions you might have about MCA versus alternatives.
 And we’ll give you the straight scoop.
 Our people are highly, and we know hundreds of lenders.
 But we are entirely independent.
 Our #1 goal is to help you find the right small business loans.
 With the right financing, you can move past bad credit and on to growing your business.